dust-tt/llama-ssp/README.md

 Results of such measurements are below

 TARGET_MODEL_NAME correspond to various flavors of Llama models (7B to 30B), with or without quantization.
-Possible values are `7B, 13B, 30B, 7B_8bit, 13B_8bit, 30B, 30B_8bit`
+Possible values are `7B, 13B, 30B, 7B_8bit, 13B_8bit, 30B, 30B_8bit`.
+These are the models published on HuggingFace by `decapoda-research`.

+Using 65B versions, however, requires providing the weights yourself.
+Do so as explained below in "Use of custom model"

 The full model configs are defined as `model_params` in `llamassp.py` and can be completed/changed as required -- ensuiring that there is enough memory for the model to run.

-Models run on the number of GPUs specified in `model_params`, e.g. `7B_8bit` runs on a single GPU, and a specific version `7B_8bit_4GPUs` runs on 4 gpus.
+Models run on the number of GPUs specified in `model_params`, e.g. `7B_8bit` runs on a single GPU, `30B` runs on 4 GPUs.
+For the 7B model, specific versions exist with `_4` and `_8` suffixes to run on 4 or 8 gpus, e.g. `7B_8` is the 7B model running on 8 gpus instead of one.
+This is needed to make it work as draft for the 65B model, also running on 8 gpus.

 If DRAFT_MODEL_NAME is not specified, the target model is run with regular sampling on a few examples, and model latency is measured.

 If DRAFT_MODEL_NAME is specified, speculative sampling latency is measured.
+#### Draft model choice
+Use the `7B` or `7B_8bit` as draft model.
+Specific case: to run with 65Bs as targets, use `7B_8` (using 8 gpus)

+#### Use of custom model
+To use a custom model, add it in `model_params`.
+You can provide a path to HF weights as `model_name`.
+Find weights on the internet, then convert them to HF weights following [these instructions](https://huggingface.co/docs/transformers/main/en/model_doc/llama).

+This step is required if you want to use a 65B model.
+This is because the 65B model provided by decapoda-research performs very bad completions through the code of this repo at the time of the writing.
+Using 65B weights provided by another source then converting them to HF weights was tested and works fine.

 #### Memory requirements
 To run these experiments, the sum of available memory should be about 4 times the model size for a regular model, and 2 times the model size for a quantized model